 Teacher assignments are made with great care and consideration for each student.
-Changes must be requested in writing and submitted to the Dean of Students.
-No changes will be processed after the conclusion of the Student Initiated Withdrawal Period (with rare exceptions).
+Changes must be requested in writing and submitted to the Office of the Provost, and must be submitted by the conclusion of the Student Initiated Withdrawal Period.
 Applications for and information on changing teachers may be obtained from the Office of the Provost.
 After a student changes teachers, the former teacher is excluded from grading the student at subsequent juries and auditions.
-In addition, teacher assignments are subject to change based on teacher availability.
+In general, teacher assignments are subject to change based on teacher availability.